guitaowufeng/TPANN/README.md

 - Tensorflow 1.0
 - Gensim

-- In addition, anyone who want to run these codes should download the word embedding and saved model from http://pan.baidu.com/s/1boSlljL.
-The folder 'word2vec' and the files 'adv_model...' should be placed at 'TPANN/.'
+- In addition, anyone who want to run these codes should download the word embedding and the saved model from http://pan.baidu.com/s/1boSlljL.
+The folder 'word2vec' and the files 'adv_model...' should be placed at 'TPANN/.'.

 ## Usage